Acetaminophen (a-seet-a-MIN-oh-fen), Pentazocine Hydrochloride (pen-TAZ-oh-seen hye-droe-KLOR-ide)

-Relieves pain.
-This medicine is a narcotic analgesic ("pain medicine").
+Relieves mild to moderate pain.
+This medicine contains a narcotic pain medicine.

 There may be other brand names for this medicine.